dribdat/docs/docs/deploy.md

 - `LLM_BASE_URL` - if left blank, this uses the production OpenAI endpoint
 - `LLM_API_KEY` - (required) the API key of an account with your LLM provider
-- `LLM_MODEL` - set to your choice of model, e.g. "gpt-3.5-turbo"
+- `LLM_MODEL` - set to your choice of model, e.g. "gpt-3.5-turbo" - visible to users

 ## Advanced server settings